Written by Philippe Perchoc (updated on 05.07.2022).

 First President of the directly elected European Parliament

 On 17 July 1979, Simone Veil was elected President of the European Parliament by her peers.
-Her election was a landmark in the process of European integration as she became the first female President of the Parliament, which had for the first time been elected directly by the citizens.
+She became the first female President of the Parliament, which had for the first time been elected directly by the citizens.
 In her first speech as President, she declared: ‘Our Parliament must also be a motive force in European integration.
 This is particularly true at a time when, as I already have mentioned, Europe’s prime need is a further measure of solidarity.
 This new Parliament will make it possible for the views of all Community citizens to be voiced at European level, and will at the same time more effectively impress upon every sector of society the need for a solidarity transcending immediate concerns, however legitimate, which must never be allowed to mask the fundamental interests of the Community’.

 Defender of women’s rights

-In France, Simone Veil is also known as a strong defender of human rights, in her capacity of judge working in the field of penitentiary policies.
+In France, Simone Veil is also known as a defender of human rights, in her capacity of judge working in the field of penitentiary policies.
 Known for her courage, she was nominated minister of health by the then newly elected President, Valery Giscard d’Estaing, who tasked her with decriminalising abortion in France in 1975.
-After four years as a minister, she became President of the EP, and an MEP until 1993.
-Briefly thereafter, she was minister of social, health and urban affairs, from 1993 to 1995.
-From 1998 to 2007, she continued her career as a highly respected lawyer as a member of the French Constitutional Council.
+After four years as a minister, she carried on her human rights work in the European Parliament until 1993.
+After a further brief period as a minister, she continued her respected legal career as a member of the French Constitutional Council from 1998 until 2007.

 A tragic family history

-During the Second World War, Simone Veil was arrested in the street in Nice, and her family was deported in 1944 to concentration camps because of their Jewish background.
-Simone Veil was liberated from Bobrek and returned to France in 1945, but neither of her parents nor a brother returned.
+During the Second World War, Simone Veil was arrested in the street in Nice, and in 1944 her family was deported to concentration camps because of their Jewish background.
+She was freed from Bobrek and returned to France in 1945, but neither her parents nor her brother returned.
+Throughout her life, Simone Veil battled to make sure the Holocaust is never forgotten.
+In 2018, she was buried in the Panthéon in Paris, where those whom the French state honours have been laid to rest ever since the French Revolution.

-Read this At a glance on ‘Simone Veil, European political pioneer‘ in PDF.
+Read this At a glance on ‘Simone Veil, European political pioneer‘ in the Think Tank pages of the European Parliament.